PalisadoesFoundation/talawa-api/docs/docs/auto-docs/utilities/auth/oauth/providers/BaseOAuthProvider/classes/BaseOAuthProvider.md

 `string`

-Optional redirect URI used in authorization request.
-If not provided, uses config redirectUri
+redirect URI used in authorization request.

 #### Returns